strindberg/emacsj/README.md

   rectangle is adjusted leftward.
 - Rectangle: Open (`ctrl-x alt-o`).
 Create a blank rectangle by shifting all text to the right of the rectangle.
 - Rectangle: Clear (`ctrl-x alt-c`).
 Create a blank rectangle by replacing all text within the rectangle with space.
 - Rectangle: Paste (`ctrl-x alt-p`).
-Paste the contents of the clipboard.
-If the clipboard contents are multi-line, each line is pasted with the same start column as the rectangle's upper left-hand corner.
+Paste the contents of the clipboard, starting at the same column on each line.
 Text to the right of the insertion point is shifted rightward.

 ## Paste

 The paste commands enable the use of a paste history (kill ring) where a pasted snippet of text can be replaced by previous killed texts.
-By repeatedly pressing Paste: Previous Item in History after one use of Paste or Paste and Leave Caret at Point, the pasted text is replaced by the next item in the list of previously killed texts.
+By repeatedly pressing Paste: Previous Item in History after use of Paste or Paste and Leave Caret at Point, the pasted text is replaced by the next item in the list of previously killed texts.

 The items offered when using Paste: Previous Item are filtered for duplicates and blank entries.